 I am interested in what happens when we stop providing the constant maintenance that our built structures, like our bodies, require.
 Abandoned, decaying or destroyed built spaces appear often and dramatize the tug of war between people and their environments.

-Formally, I am interested in the tension between figuration and abstraction, especially in landscape.
+Formally, I am interested in the tension between figuration and abstraction.